Mustafa Edige Kirimal: Early life

-Exile Years
+Exile

 The Soviet repression, marked by the arrest, execution and deportation of thousands of Tatars, forced Edige to flee to Azerbaijan and then to Iran.
 He arrived in Istanbul in 1932.
 Two years later, he joined his uncle Yakup Shinkievich, who was serving in Vilnius, a city then under Polish rule.
 Edige graduated from the University of Vilnius with a degree in political science in 1939.
 Following the invasion of Poland by German forces in September 1939, he left for Berlin and then for Istanbul.
 During the German occupation of Ukraine and Crimea (1941–44), Kirimal was active in Germany, trying to secure rights and protection for the Crimean Tatars, and later helped refugees from Crimea settle in German camps.
 Gerhard von Mende gave him the title "President of the Crimean Tatar National Central Committee".

 After World War

 After World War II ended, Kirimal pursued his graduate studies and received his doctorate degree from the University of Münster in Germany.
 His often quoted monograph, 'Der Nationale Kampf der Krim-türken - The National Struggle of the Crimean Tatars' (Emsdetten/Westfalen, 1952), was based on his dissertation.
 He joined the staff of the newly founded Institute for the Study of the USSR (Institut zur Erforschung de UdSSR) in Munich in 1954 and became the editor of "Dergi", the Institute's publication in Turkish.
 Kirimal published numerous articles on the history of Crimean Tatars under Russian and Soviet rule.

 He was fluent in Turkish, Polish and German.
 He retired in 1972 when the Institute closed, and died in 1980 in Munich, where he was living in exile.
-His body was transported from Munich to Simferopol via Istanbul by the Westeuropean Crimean Tatar Cultural Center in 2007, 27 years later.
+His body was transported from Munich to Simferopol via Istanbul in 2007, 27 years later.